Ākonga complaints procedure

 g) The Pacific Centre

-i) External support e.g., Citizens Advice Bureau
+h) External support e.g., Citizens Advice Bureau

 4. Resolving a concern informally

-In many circumstances using informal channels such as raising the issue with the other relevant party directly or asking a kaimahi for assistance, may lead to a satisfactory outcome sooner.
+In many circumstances using informal channels such as raising the issue with the other relevant party directly or asking kaimahi (staff) for assistance, may lead to a satisfactory outcome sooner.
 Refer to the Guidelines for resolving complaints informally for further information.

-6. Raising and receiving a formal complaint
+5. Raising and receiving a non-academic formal complaint

 c) Acknowledgement of receipt of the complaint will be sent to the person making the complaint (the Complainant) and any support person(s) within 3 working days of receipt.